Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 **Day 28/30 (9th.
 Dec, 2019):**
 Still stuck at understanding GAN architecture, little hard to grasp the concept of 2 network working against each other, their cost functions are really confusing

+**Day 29/30 (10th.
+Dec, 2019):**
+Completed first lesson of part Generative Adverserial Network, worked on implementing basic Generative Adverserial Network using only  linear layers in  Generator and Descriminator model.